 Despite the differences, Nate has been getting along well with Lightning, ever since meeting in a bar to talk over the time he escaped from a collapsing city of sand.
 The two, however, have a strict Platonic Life Partners thing going on, as Ms. Farron respects Nate's own love for Elena Fisher.
 Lightning also tags along Mr. Drake on some of his own adventures, whenever she feels like it.

 Enemies: Nearly everyone in the Pantheon, even most of the other Life and Death deities

 Ascended to the pantheon upon Nyx's Sealing due to Minato Arisato's sacrifice.
 It's constantly trying to find the Great Seal to destroy it in order to free Nyx and cause the Fall, when all of the mortals on Earth die thanks to Nyx's power.

 With Minato's ascention to the Pantheon, Erebus has find it bit harder to gather up strenght for the annual brawl with Elizabeth and attemp to destroy the Great Seal.
 With Elizabeth gaining the Fool Arcana, Erebus' fall might soon come.

 Nyarlathotep is interested in using Erebus and Nyx to his advantage.
 Be afraid.
 Be VERY afraid.

 Recently, was drawn to the Monochrome Forest, where it met the White.
-They are in talks about whether Erebus is going far enough, with the White arguing that while killing all sapient life is good, outright blasting Creation into Nothing is better.
+They are in talks about whether Erebus is going far enough, with the White arguing that while killing all sapient life is good, outright blasting Creation into Nothingness is better.
 Less chances of it happening again that way.